The small cancellation flat torus theorem: Case of complexes

 \emph{Condition (3).} Any nonempty intersection of $n$ $2$–cells in $X$ corresponds to an $n$–simplex in $Y$.
 Thus if four $2$–cells from $E$ have nonempty intersection, they span a $4$–simplex in $Y$.
 But then some pair of vertices of this simplex are adjacent in $Y$ but not in $E_Y$, contradicting the fact that $E_Y$ is isometrically embedded.

 Consequently all conditions of Proposition \ref{pr:flat_planecs} hold, and $E$ is a flat plane. \end{proof}

-\begin{proof}[Proof of Theorem \ref{flattorus6}] If $X$ is a \css complex, let $Y$ be a nerve complex of $X$.
-Note that automorphism of a \css complex induces a symplicial automorphism of $Y$, thus by Theorem \ref{thm:els}, it is clear that $G\cong \mathbb{Z}^2$ and there is a $G$-invariant flat $E_Y$ in $Y$.
+\begin{proof}[Proof of Theorem \ref{flattorus6}] Let $X$ be a \css complex, and $Y$ be a nerve complex of $X$.
+Note that automorphism of a \css complex induces a symplicial automorphism of $Y$.
+Let $G$ be a virtually non-cyclic free abelian group and $H$ be its non-cyclic free abelian subgroup of finite index.
+By Theorem \ref{thm:els}, it is clear that $H\cong \mathbb{Z}^2$ and there is a $H$-invariant flat $E_Y$ in $Y$.
+By Lemma \ref{virtflatsys} $\mathrm{Thick}(E_Y)$ is $G$-invariant, and as a consequence of Lemma \ref{lm:equivflatdiffsys} $\mathrm{Thick}(E_Y)=E_Y$.
 By Lemma \ref{flatequiv} it corresponds to a flat $E$ in $X$.
-It is clear that $E$ is also $G$-invariant.
+It is clear that $E$ is also $G$-invariant. \end{proof}